aleks-mint/python_code/README.md

 # python_code
 My repository for python code
-My solutions for any problems
+My solutions for any tasks